GoogleChromeLabs/squoosh/libsquoosh/README.md

 await image.decoded; //Wait until the image is decoded before running preprocessors.

 const preprocessOptions = {
+  //When both width and height are specified, the image resized to specified size.
   resize: {
     enabled: true,
     width: 100,
     height: 50,
   }
+  /*
+  //When either width or height is specified, the image resized to specified size keeping aspect ratio.
+  resize: {
+    enabled: true,
+    width: 100,
+  }
+  */
 }
 await image.preprocess(preprocessOptions);